 Some 2 km northeast of Çavuşin is Pasabag Valley (Monk’s Valley), known for its distinct fairy chimney formations.
 While that’s a bit too distant for most people staying in Göreme, you can still see some interesting fairy chimneys slightly north of Çavuşin village.

 Taking the main road north, you’ll eventually come across this scenic set of fairy chimneys together with dovecotes carved into the tall ridge.
 The area should’ve been visible from some of the rooms in Çavuşin Castle (see pic above).

 I should mention that my explorations of this area are not from my more recent trip but from my initial trip to Cappadocia several years ago.
 And this area seems to be around ‘Nikeforos Fokas Kilisesi’ which is labelled on Maps.me.

-I wandered further north, checking out the church.
+During that initial visit, I wandered further north, checking out the church.
 It’s known for its beautiful frescoes, while you can also climb up some steps to enter some upper-level caverns.

 And from there, I found a path leading uphill, offering more stunning views of the area.

 Looking back at these photos, I’m reminded that despite how convenient GPS apps are, there are still plenty of hidden scenic areas that one can encounter through spontaneous exploration.

 As mentioned, the pics just above are all older.
 But on my more recent trip, I made a failed attempt to walk over to Pasabag Valley via a shortcut outlined on Maps.me.

 Leaving the castle, I walked north through town and then east.
 Checking the app, there was supposed to be a trail leading to some fairy chimneys to the northeast that would only take around 25 minutes on foot.